|

 For six weeks, John Doe No. 2 is the most hunted man in the world

 until, without explanation, he just kind of goes away.
+Emmy-award-winning filmmaker Jack Cashill

-Emmy-award-winning filmmaker Jack Cashill traces the roots of Sept.
-11
+traces the roots of Sept.
+11 to the political exploitation of terror

-House in the desperate 1995-1996 election cycle.
-This 8-part series
+investigations by the Clinton White House in the desperate 1995-1996

-begins in Oklahoma City.
+election cycle.
+This 8-part series begins in Oklahoma City.

 The Oklahoma City aftermath.

-In the case of the Oklahoma City bombing, as we
+In the case of the Oklahoma City

-TV reporter Jayna Davis had gathered.
-Rather than put a single
+Oklahoma City TV reporter Jayna Davis had

-witness on the stand who could place McVeigh in or
+gathered.
+Rather than put a single witness on the stand who could place McVeigh in or near Oklahoma City on April 19, the

-the prosecution chose to build an entire case on circumstantial evidence.
+prosecution chose to build an entire case on circumstantial evidence.

 Oklahoma City Bombing: Startling